Key Takeaways:

 With provisions for fair dealing and several important amendments over the years, it effectively balances the interests of the owners and the public.

-However, with the rapidly changing digital landscape, it remains crucial for the Act to continually evolve, addressing the new challenges that come with technological advancements.
+However, it remains essential for the Act to continually evolve, addressing the new challenges that come with technological advancements.

 What is the duration of copyright under the Indian Copyright Act 1957?